-So until paternity leave is as robust as maternity leave is becoming and cultural norms allow dads to be more flexible with their schedules, how can dads optimize their time with their kids?
+So until paternity leave is as robust as maternity leave, and cultural norms allow dads to be more flexible with their schedules, how can dads optimize their time with their kids?

-By becoming more present in the time they are home.
+By becoming more present in the time they are at home.

 Fatherhood and Meditation: what do these two things have to do with each other?

 SO many of us struggle with maintaining presence when so many things are on our mind.
 But so many of my students say that increased presence is a massive benefit to their meditation practice — and it’s vital to the health of their homes.